 1. Keep Your Back Straight

 One of the best ways to improve business presentation skills is to stand straight.
-Push your shoulders back and bring them up, lift your head, and keep your back aligned.
+A presenter who slouches during an in-house training session silently discourages his audience even if his PowerPoint slides are great.
+So push your shoulders back and bring them up, lift your head, and keep your back aligned.
 This is a powerful body language that brings the attention of your audience to you.

 Keeping your back straight will also enhance the amount of oxygen you breathe.
 In turn, this boosts your alertness and focus.
 A good posture also makes you appear younger and leaner, and it reduces the feeling of tiredness and stress.